 Grilling steak isn’t complicated and we walk you through it all in our easy Grilling Steak Like a Boss tutorial!
 So, get out your notepad, grill, and learn how to make some of the best steaks of your life.

 We are revisiting our grilling series because it is beautiful outside and I love getting that Weber out.
 What better place to start than the king of the grill; the almighty ribeye steak!?
 Steak is on the menu today and we are going to do our best to show you how to make an awesome slab of beef.

-With my first recipe in our grilling series, I thought I would dive right into the kingpin of grilling.
-The almighty steak is on the menu today and we are going to our best to learn how to be great at grilling steak.
-A great grilled steak is a pinnacle of backyard heroism and today we are going to try and make the best grilled steak we can.
+A great grilled steak is a pinnacle of backyard heroism the act of grilling steak is a skill that can always be improved on.
 So, get your grill stoked up, plan a trip to your local butcher, and follow along as we spend our time grilling steak the best we can.
-Go straight to the recipe.

 Cut of Steak